growbit/turbogwt-databind/README.md

 * Formatting

 ## Why a new databind framework?
 GWT already provides a default databind framework, called Editor Framework (EF).
-Although EF avoids writting direct calls between model and view, it requires declaring not-pleasant additional components, smelling your code.
+Although EF exempts writting direct calls between model and view, it requires declaring not-pleasant additional components, smelling your code.
 Furthermore, EF doesn't allow easy configuration of binding operation.
 It requires implementing framework extensions in order to add desired behavior.
 Finally, as almost all databind framewok, EF demands the View to know about the Model.
 Although this is acceptable for databinding purposes, it decreases your code's testability.
 Completely separating View from Model via Presenter, brings many benefits while there is only one possible flow between components.

 ## How do I use it?
 The databind is achieved by a 2-way binding.